This is part 2 of a series on The Thousand Miles. You can find part 1 here.

 Like hyenas, gnolls are matriarchal.
 Their societies are small family groups led by the oldest woman.
 The other women in her clan her children or grandchildren, and the men all gnolls from other clans.
 Gnoll clans kick out their adult male children.
 It is a holdover from their days as hyenas.
 The specifics of gnoll relationships vary from clan to clan.
 Some are monogamous.
 Others keep dozens of drudge-men.
 Regardless, gnoll men do not hunt.
 Only the women do that.

 Gnolls are nomadic, wandering in search of water and food.
 Most gnolls maintain specific migration routes which they follow consistently.
 A gnoll clan knows all the other clans nearby, such is the fate of their intermingling.
 There are a few permanent gnoll settlements in the Miles, mostly made in caverns or beast burrows.
 Gnolls have a preference towards spears, clubs, and javelins.
-Most gnoll tools are made of stone, as gnolls lack the ability to perform complex metallurgy, owing to their nomadic lifestyle.
+Most gnoll

-of all Tin Road guards are gnolls.
+Gnoll mercenaries are a common sight on the Tin Road.
+Around 70% of all Tin Road guards are gnolls. |

 Many have the false assumption that gnolls have domesticated hyenas.
 This is, of course, false.
 Hyenas are difficult to tame, let alone domesticate.
 Gnolls prefer less-intelligent animals fit for carrying such as camels or giant beetles.
 Large gnoll clans might have a pack of royal hyenas for protecting their matriarch, but these hyenas are tamed through magic.